 - 1. Sample of a completed application form is at Appendix I. - 2.
-The PRP provides funding support for collaborative applied research and development (R&D) projects undertaken by an R&D Centre1 or a designated local public research institute2 (i.e. the lead applicant) in partnership with a private company (i.e. the industry co-applicant).
+The PRP provides funding support for collaborative applied research and development (R&D) projects undertaken by an R&D Centre or a designated local public research institute (i.e. the lead applicant) in partnership with a private company (i.e. the industry co-applicant).
 Please use PRP Form 1.0 when completing the application. - 3.
 The industry co-applicant should contribute, in the form of industry sponsorship (excluding other sources of financial contribution), at least 50% of the total project cost within the project period.
 For projects undertaken by an R&D Centre, exceptional approval needs to be sought from ITC if the contribution from the industry co-applicant amounts to 30%-50% of the total project cost. - 4.
 The industry co-applicant should generally not be owned more than 50% by the lead applicant except for project where the lead applicant is a local university.
-Also, the project team members and the project steering committee members representing the lead applicant should not be directors/shareholders/ management team members of the industry co-applicant. - 5.
+Also, the directors/shareholders/management team members/staff of the industry co-applicant should neither be employed as the project team members nor serve as the project steering committee members representing the lead applicant. - 5.
 The intellectual property (IP) rights generated may be owned by the industry co-applicant if it has contributed, in the form of industry sponsorship (excluding other sources of financial contribution), at least 50% of the total project cost within the project period.
 The IP rights should be vested with the lead applicant otherwise.
 As regards IP benefit sharing and related arrangements, it will be subject to negotiation among the parties concerned and must be agreed before the commencement of the project and set out in the project agreement.